JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022/index.md

 -   [Data sonification](https://www.youtube.com/watch?v=1VS9Od9qM1k&ab_channel=ChandraX-rayObservatory) with [sonify](https://cran.r-project.org/web/packages/sonify/index.html),
 -   [Data tactualization](https://www.youtube.com/watch?v=ClI555l4Z1M&ab_channel=JooYoungSeo) with [tactileR](https://github.com/jooyoungseo/tactileR)

 For image alternative text, take a look at Amy Cesal’s [post](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) on some good practice guidelines to describe plots with alternative text.
 One can also use the `VI` function from the [BrailleR](https://github.com/ajrgodfrey/BrailleR) package to generate [alternative text automatically](https://cran.rstudio.com/web/packages/BrailleR/vignettes/qplot.html).
-Mine’s collaborator, [JooYoung Seo](https://twitter.com/seo_jooyoung) also had a [presentation](https://www.youtube.com/watch?v=0HvyNtltu-A&ab_channel=RStudio) on accessible data science on the RStudio Global Conference 2021.
+More resources on accessibility can be found in this [presentation](https://www.youtube.com/watch?v=0HvyNtltu-A&ab_channel=RStudio) on accessible data science on the RStudio Global Conference 2021 by Mine’s collaborator, [JooYoung Seo](https://twitter.com/seo_jooyoung).

-Mine concluded the keynote with some recommendations for the community.
-Here are they below
+Mine concluded the keynote with many recommendations for the community.
+Here are some points that I have summarised below

--   A picture is worth a thousand words but an alternative text is worth a thousand pictures
+-   Having alternative text in a picture is worth a thousand picture and should be treated with greater value than a diagram without one.
+Thus, writing alternative text as a git pull request is a good way to contribute to open source educational material.

--   Fixing a typo and writing alternative text are good pull request
--   Disclosure should fall on event organisers
+-   Event organisers should take a more proactive approach by creating events/meetups that are more accommodating to the needs of individuals who need additional accessibility and not wait for them to make such a request before working on it.

--   Accessibility request should not be a job of just volunteers to handle
+-   Providing accessibility related support should not be a job assigned to volunteers alone.
+Event organisers must invest some resources in hiring professionals to lead and guide these volunteers and ensure that these services are implemented correctly.

--   Accessibility should be taught to students as well as professionals
+-   Accessibility lessons should be taught to students as well as professionals, included in all programming languages, and applicable outside of the data science classroom.
+Given a (school or) work project, (students and) professionals should be (assessed and) held accountable for their accessibility practices.

--   Accessibility should not be specific to just the R programming language
--   Accessibility should be taught in a way that learners can apply their learning in non-data contexts.
-(Alternative text should be used outside data science)
--   Students should be assessed and held accountable for their accessibility practices.
+-   Accessibility should be seen as a gift for everyone and not for a privileged few.
--   Accessibility is for everyone

 https://mdogucu.github.io/user2022